-Where possible, travel businesses should consider implementing touchless solutions to limit the opportunity for virus transmission while also enabling a positive travel experience.
+Travel businesses should consider implementing touchless solutions, where practical, to limit the opportunity for virus transmission while also enabling a positive travel experience.

-This could mean implementing touchless or low-touch solutions, along with pursuing technological and innovative practices where possible to further promote safe and enjoyable experiences.
+This could mean implementing touchless or low-touch solutions, along with pursuing technological and innovative practices to further promote safe and enjoyable experiences.
 Such measures may include adopting contactless technologies or procedures for:

-Ticketing;
+- Ticketing;

+- Identification;

+- Check-in;

-- Check-in; - Payment for goods and services; - Automated ordering and pick-up for food and services; and - A broader range of travel and hospitality amenities.
+- Payment for goods and services;

+- Automated ordering and pick-up for food and services; and

+- A broader range of travel and hospitality amenities.